avicity7/QuickSwap/README.md

 # QuickSwap

-A discrete Python based node-less sniper.
+A discrete, locally-hosted Python based BSC token liquidity sniper.

 ## Usage
 Web3 is required.
 Install the Web3 library by utilising the command below: